surya101294/Number_Game/README.md

 ## `**Routes**`

-- Your app should have the following routes
+- App have the following routes
     - Home Route **( / ) - Include in Navbar**
     - Play Route  **( /play ) - Don’t Include in Navbar**
     - Leaderboard Route **( /leaderboard ) - Include in Navbar**

 ## `**Home Route**`

-- Your home Route should have a form which takes following information from the user
+- Home Route should have a form which takes following information from the user
     - Name
     - Difficulty level (Select tag with Easy, Medium, and Hard as options)
 - Upon submitting the form, store the data in json-server and the user will be directed to the **Play Route**.